Last updated on February 16, 2026

 Workshop Elders | Illustration by Iain McCaig

-With the release of Arena exclusive cards and a wide range of Arena events, it's clear that WotC has been putting more and more effort into their online platform.
-Nowadays, many Magic players focus on MTG Arena exclusively and have left paper Magic by the wayside.
+With the release of Arena exclusive cards, achievements, and a wide range of Arena events, it's clear that WotC puts more and more effort into their online platform.
+Nowadays, many Magic players focus on MTG Arena exclusively.

-We’re going to talk about what you can find in the Arena Store and cover some tips as to how you can maximize the use of your money and in-game currencies.
-Let’s get started!
+Let's talk about what you can find in the Arena Store and cover some tips as to how you can maximize the use of your money and in-game currencies.
+Letโs get started!

 What Is the MTG Arena Store?